Generalized Policy Improvement Algorithms with Theoretically Supported Sample Reuse: Generalized Trust Region Update

+The expectations that appear in the surrogate objective and penalty term of \eqref{eq:on_pilb_tv} can be estimated using samples collected under the current policy $\pi_k$.
+Therefore, this bound motivates algorithms that are practical to implement, but may result in slow learning due to their requirement of on-policy data.
 The goal of our work is to improve the efficiency of on-policy algorithms through sample reuse, without sacrificing their approximate policy improvement guarantees.
-In order to relax the on-policy requirement of the expectations that appear in \lemref{lem:on_pilb_tv}, our key insight is that we can construct a similar policy improvement bound with expectations that depend on any reference policy.
+In order to relax the on-policy requirement of the expectations that appear in \eqref{eq:on_pilb_tv}, we leverage our Generalized Policy Improvement lower bound from \cite{queeney_2021_geppo}.